RESEARCH STARTER

 There are many anisotropic substances besides minerals.
 Whenever there is a distinct alignment of long molecules in a substance, polarized light may interact with it and reveal interference colors.
 Some biological tissues, structures in cells, plastics, and glasses have such anisotropic structures, and polarized light is useful for studying them.
 In one application, polarized light is used to study the distribution of stress in engineering structures such as machine parts and architectural members.
 The structure is modeled with a plastic such as Lucite and viewed through crossed polars.
 When the model is placed under load, the plastic develops interference colors that are concentrated at points of maximum stress.

-Fiber-optic systems for transmission lines and optical switching devices developed for telephone and computer communications depend on the differences of the indices of refraction of their various parts.
+Fiber-optic systems for transmission lines and optical switching devices developed for telephone and computer communications depend on the differences in the indices of refraction of their various parts.
 The polarizing microscope, which shows the differences by interference colors, is a key instrument for designing and testing such systems.
 Although microscope systems using other kinds of radiation are becoming widely employed, the polarizing light microscope will continue to hold a central importance both in the field of geology and outside it.

 Principal Terms